FrancisYu2020/Distributed-Log-Querier/README.md

 To run client program on a machine, please use following command:

 ```
-bin/client
+bin/client [query]
 ```

-Then you need input the query command like following:
+The [query] in the abouve command should follow:

 ```
 grep [options] [pattern] [log_name] [output_file_path](optional)